-\textbf{CNN-based Action Recognition.} Action recognition is dominated by CNN-based models recently~\cite{SlowFast:feichtenhofer2018slowfast, I3D:carreira2017quo, bLVNetTAM, X3D_Feichtenhofer_2020_CVPR, chen2021deep, TSM:lin2018temporal, TSN:wang2016temporal, TRN:zhou2018temporal, TEINet:Liu_Luo_Wang_Wang_Tai_Wang_Li_Huang_Lu_2020,STM:Jiang_2019_ICCV, CSN:Tran_2019_ICCV}.
+\textbf{Action Recognition with CNNs.} Action recognition is dominated by CNN-based models recently~\citep{SlowFast:feichtenhofer2018slowfast, I3D:carreira2017quo, bLVNetTAM, X3D_Feichtenhofer_2020_CVPR, chen2021deep, TSM:lin2018temporal, TSN:wang2016temporal, TRN:zhou2018temporal, TEINet:Liu_Luo_Wang_Wang_Tai_Wang_Li_Huang_Lu_2020,STM:Jiang_2019_ICCV, CSN:Tran_2019_ICCV}.
 These models process the video as a cube to extract spatial-temporal features via the proposed temporal modeling methods.
-E.g., SlowFast~\cite{SlowFast:feichtenhofer2018slowfast} proposes two pathways whose speed is different to capture short-range and long-range time dependencies.
-TSM~\cite{TSM:lin2018temporal} applies a temporal shifting module to exchange information between neighboring frames and TAM~\cite{bLVNetTAM} further enhances TSM by determining the amount of information to be shifted and blended.
-On the other hand, another thread of work attempts to select the key frame of an activity for faster recognition~\cite{AdaFrame,LiteEval,ARNet}.
-E.g., Adaframe~\cite{AdaFrame} employs a policy network to determine whether or not this is a key frame, and the main network only processes the key frames.
-ARNet~\cite{ARNet} determines what the image resolution should be used to save computations based on the importance of input frame images.
-Nonetheless, our approach is totally different from conventional action recognition.
-It simply uses an image classifier as a video classifier by laying out a video as a super image without explicitly modeling temporal information.
+E.g., SlowFast~\citep{SlowFast:feichtenhofer2018slowfast} proposes two pathways with different speed to capture short-range and long-range time dependencies.
+TSM~\citep{TSM:lin2018temporal} applies a temporal shifting module to exchange information between neighboring frames and TAM~\citep{bLVNetTAM} further enhances TSM by determining the amount of information to be shifted and blended.
+On the other hand, another thread of work dynamically attempts to select the key frame of an activity for faster recognition~\citep{AdaFrame,LiteEval,ARNet,meng2021adafuse,sun2021dynamic}.
+E.g., Adaframe~\citep{AdaFrame} employs a policy network to determine whether or not this is a key frame, and the main network only processes the key frames.
+ARNet~\citep{ARNet} determines what the image resolution should be used to save computations based on the importance of input frame images.
+Nonetheless, our approach is fundamentally different from conventional action recognition.
+It simply uses an image classifier as a video classifier by laying out a video to a super image without explicitly modeling temporal information.